 Pupils can be suspended on a fixed-period basis, i.e. for up to 45 school days within a year, or permanently excluded.
 Similarly, pupils can be permanently excluded following a suspension, where further evidence is presented.
-In all cases, the headteacher will decide whether a pupil will be subject to a suspension or an exclusion, depending on what the circumstances warrant.
+In all cases, the Headteacher/Executive Headteacher will decide whether a pupil will be subject to a suspension or an exclusion, depending on what the circumstances warrant.

-4. The headteacher's power to suspend and exclude
+4. The Headteacher/Executive Headteacher's power to suspend and exclude

-Only the headteacher has the power to suspend or exclude a pupil from the school, and is able to decide whether either a suspension or exclusion is appropriate.
+Only the Headteacher/Executive Headteacher/Trust has the power to suspend or exclude a pupil from the school, and is able to decide whether either a suspension or exclusion is appropriate.
 All suspensions and exclusions will only be issued on disciplinary grounds.

-The headteacher is able to suspend pupils where their behaviour is disruptive during lunchtime.
+The Headteacher/Executive Headteacher is able to suspend pupils where their behaviour is disruptive during lunchtime.
 All lunchtime suspensions will be counted as half of a school day.
-The headteacher is also able to consider a pupil's disruptive behaviour outside of the school premises as grounds for suspension or exclusion, in accordance with the school's Behaviour Policy.
+The Headteacher/Executive Headteacher is also able to consider a pupil's disruptive behaviour outside of the school premises as grounds for suspension or exclusion, in accordance with the school's Behaviour Policy.

-When sending a pupil home following any suspension or exclusion, the headteacher will ensure that they exercise their duty of care at all times and will always inform the parents.
+When sending a pupil home following any suspension or exclusion, the Headteacher/Executive Headteacher will ensure that they exercise their duty of care at all times and will always inform the parents.

-Any decision made to suspend or exclude a pupil will be lawful, proportionate and fair, with respect to legislation relating directly to suspensions and exclusions and the school's wider legal duties, including the ECHR.
-At all times, the headteacher will take into account their legal duties under the Equality Act 2010 and the 'Special educational needs and disability code of practice: 0 to 25 years', ensuring that they do not discriminate on any grounds, e.g. race, sex, or disability, and will not increase the severity of a pupil's suspension or exclusion on these grounds.
+Any decision made to suspend or exclude a pupil will be lawful, proportionate and fair, with respect to legislation relating directly to suspensions and exclusions and the school's wider legal duties, including the ECHR (European Convention on Human Rights).
+At all times, the Headteacher/Executive Headteacher will take into account their legal duties under the Equality Act 2010 and the 'Special educational needs and disability code of practice: 0 to 25 years', ensuring that they do not discriminate on any grounds, e.g. race, sex, or disability, and will not increase the severity of a pupil's suspension or exclusion on these grounds.

-The headteacher will apply the civil standard of proof when responding to the facts relating to a suspension or exclusion, i.e. that 'on the balance of probabilities' it is more likely than not that the facts are true.
+The Headteacher/Executive Headteacher will apply the civil standard of proof when responding to the facts relating to a suspension or exclusion, i.e. that 'on the balance of probabilities' it is more likely than not that the facts are true.

-The headteacher may withdraw any suspension or exclusion that has not already been reviewed by the governing board.
+The Headteacher/Executive Headteacher may cancel any suspension or exclusion that has already begun, or one that has not yet begun; however, this power will only be used if the suspension or exclusion has not already been reviewed by the governing board.